viperproject/viper-roots/README.md

 # Viper Roots

-This repository contains the Viper Roots formalization for the [Viper intermediate verification language](https://www.pm.inf.ethz.ch/research/viper.html).
+This folder contains the Viper Roots formalization for the [Viper intermediate verification language](https://www.pm.inf.ethz.ch/research/viper.html).
 The formalization is done using the [Isabelle theorem prover](https://isabelle.in.tum.de/).